qtsky89/portfolio/django/templates/clous.md

 <img src="https://wonhee-clous.s3.ap-northeast-2.amazonaws.com/clous_architecture.png" width="80%">

 ## Summary
-- **Situation**: Naver search developers used physical server to serve search logic.
-When they operate like restoring failed server, it took lots of time and energy to do that.
+- **Situation**: Naver search developers used physical servers to run search logic.
+Managing actions such as restoring failed servers, modifying replication, and adjusting server specifications demands a significant investment of time and energy.
-- **Task**: Make platform that can make and operate search service easily.
-And migrate from old platform's service to new one.
+- **Task**: Make a platform that can make and run search service.
+And migrate from the old platform to the new one.
-- **Action**: As a fullstack engineer, developed service create, service list, Helmchart management, node management, server setting, manager setting, LB setting, K8S event monitor.
-And settled CI/CD pipeline.
+- **Action**: As a fullstack engineer, developed various pages. (service create, service list, Helmchart management, node management, server setting, manager setting, LB setting, K8S event monitor) And settled CI/CD pipeline.
 - **Result**: Released v1.0.0 in 2023.10.
-And developed lots of feedback features since then.
-Currently 5 search service work as the production mode.
-Other Naver search services, that more than 200, will be migrated in no time.
-Saved half of every search developer's time because they don't have to operate their service like submitting form to get a new server or setting up logging and monitoring system.
-And saved 30% of server costs, because user don't have to use another physical machine when server serves different role.
+And developed various feedback features.
+Currently 5 search services work as the production mode.
+More than 200 Naver search services will be migrated shortly.
+Cut every search developer's time by half because they don't have to submit form to get a new server or set up logging and monitoring system.
+Saved 30% of server costs by efficiency of cloud system.
 - **Tech Stack**: Kubernetes, Helmchart, Gin, Vue.js, GraphQL, MariaDB, Quasar, ArgoCD.
 Github action, Cypress.
-- **Duration**: 10 member, 2yr ~ present
+- **Duration**: 2017.04 ~ present, 15 members

 ## CI / CD that I made
 * CI